aiverify-foundation/aiverify-developer-tools/docs/plugins/algorithm/file_structure.md

 A default page which is shown on the code repository.
 It contains the description, license, plugin URL and developers.
 - `__main__.py`<br>
 The file with a main function which serves as an entry point for testing.
-- `deploy_plugin.sh`<br>
-The script to test and package the algorithm plugin when the developer completes the algorithm.
 - `input.schema.json`<br>
 The input schema of the algorithm.
 It is used to validate against the user's input when running the algorithm.
-- `your_first_algorithm_plugin.meta.json`<br>
-The metadata of the type of algorithm, which also serves as a configuration file to manage the files to include for deployment.
-It contains the cid, name, model type, version, description, tags, whether or not it requires ground truth and the required files for deployment.
-- `your_first_algorithm_plugin.py`<br>
-The file with all the logic of the algorithm.
-Most, if not all the codes should reside in this file.
 - `output.schema.json`<br>
 The output schema of the algorithm.
 It is used to validate against the algorithm's generated result.
 - `plugin.meta.json`<br>